 - Space.
 Can ClientEarth bring a new approach, perspective or expertise to the field?

 - Impact.
-Does the challenge or project have a good prospects of success on their terms, including momentum building and enabling future action by ClientEarth or others?
+Does the challenge or project have a good prospect of success, including momentum building and enabling future action by ClientEarth or others?

 - Resources.
 Do we have access to the resources necessary to see the project through to success?